 - Continue to add new money to the market in good and bad times.

 In essence, that's the most important investing lesson of all.

 Fool's final word

 The stocks you should buy now aren't large caps or small caps or mid-cap precious metals plays.
 They're the best companies you can find at the best prices.
-If you'd like some help finding companies that fit that the bill, consider joining Motley Fool co-founders David and Tom Gardner at their Stock Advisor investing service.
-When seeking out great long-term investments, they look for:
+If you'd like some help finding companies that fit the bill, consider joining Motley Fool co-founders David and Tom Gardner at their Stock Advisor investing service.
+When seeking great long-term investments, they look for:

 - Organizations built to last for the next 100 years.